 Because phone bill depositing relies on the idea that your deposit is charged to your phone as if you've made a call, then withdrawing becomes a challenge.
 Since withdrawing your money as phone bill credit would be worthless, choosing a suitable withdrawal method becomes an issue, as your withdrawal method will have to be different to how you deposited.

-You can withdraw using any method of course.
+You can withdraw using any alternative method that's available at the casino of course.
 Bank transfer and e-wallet are absolutely possibilities.
-But if you’re depositing via BT landline, it stands to reason that you’re avoiding these other methods to deposit with.
+But if you're depositing via BT landline, it stands to reason that you're avoiding these other methods to deposit with.
 It would of course be simpler to deposit and withdraw from the same method if you could do so.

 Many people deposit with BT landline solely due to the security benefits alone and that makes a whole lot of sense.
 But if you want to avoid banks and e-wallets entirely, your only other option is cheque.
 Cheque is widely available, offered at 75% of our top 20 casinos, but it is slow and you will have to go and cash it yourself.